drlsn/gwent-clone-api-doc/README.md

 - Business constraints
 - Technical constraints

-The architecture will derive from al lof these.
+The architecture will derive from all of these.
 I will describe everything later.

 ### Naming